the-turing-way/the-turing-way/book/website/communication/peer-review/peer-review-code.md

 - Were there missing dependencies?
 - Was the computational environment not adequately described / captured?
 - Were there bugs in the code?
 - Does the code handle errors properly?
 Where could this be improved?
+If there are any test, check if they are correct, sensible, and useful.
 - Did code run but results (such as model outputs, tables, figures) differ to those published?
 By how much?

-5. User perspective
+**5. User perspective**
 - What did you find easy / intuitive? (for example: file structure, file naming, analysis workflow, documentation?)
 - What did you find confusing / difficult?
 Identify pressure points and provide constructive suggestions
 - What did you enjoy?
 Identify aspects that worked well.

-6. Acknowledge the effort from authors and give them feedback in good faith.
+**6. Acknowledge the effort from authors** and give them feedback in good faith.
 It is the code that is being reviewed, not the authors.